hpe-security-lab/publications/csvsm-proxy-security-analysis/csvsm-proxy-security-analysis.md

   - PCR 0 – Core UEFI executable code
   - PCR 2 – Pluggable executable code
   - PCR 4 – UEFI application (bootloader) code
-  - PCR 11 – Unified kernel image (UKI) measurements (when using UKIs)
+  - PCR 11 – Unified kernel image (UKI) measurements (when using UKIs) and BitLocker measurements (when running Windows)

-  PCR 11 is only required when a CVM is running Windows.
   PCR 7 (Secure Boot state) and PCR 14 (MOK certificates and hashes) may be used in place of PCRs 0, 2 and 4, but this is less preferable as it makes the boot process vulnerable to UEFI bootkits [^blacklotus].

 - Guard against modifications to initrd code by using a unified kernel image (UKI) or additionally sealing against PCR 9.
-This requires resealing of the FDE key whenever the initrd code changes.
+The latter option requires resealing of the FDE key whenever the initrd code changes.

 However, it is important to understand and keep in mind the limitations given in the following subsections.